itsays-zqc/my-website/docs/tutorial/6Monitor.md

 ## 3 Field Time monitor

-**Feature Description**: Frequency domain field monitors work in the frequency domain and extract the field profiles across some spatial regions of the FDTD simulation.
+**Feature Description**: These monitors collect time-domain data for field components over the entire simulation course.
+Point, line or area monitors can be set and used for collecting such information over various spatial scales inside the simulation regions.

 ### 3.1 General Tab